Skip to main content

 set_text()

-When applied to a label: delete the text currently visible in the specified label and add new text.
+When applied to a ui_label: replace the text currently visible in the specified label and add new text.

-When applied to knobs, buttons, switches and value edits: set the display name of the UI element.
+When applied to ui_knob, ui_button, ui_switch and ui_value_edit: set the display name of the widget.

 Examples